mangdangroboticsclub/mini_pupper_ros/mini_pupper_tracking/README.md

 > **Note:** This package is only supported with the **Stanford Controller**.
 The **CHAMP Controller** is not supported.

+> ***IMPORTANT*** MAKE SURE YOU HAVE PLENTY OF SPACE ON YOUR TABLE IF THE ROBOT IS NOT ON THE FLOOR, MAKE SURE YOU ARE PREPARED FOR MOVEMENT!

+> USE CTRL-C ON THE HOST PC TO STOP MOVEMENT

 ### Hardware Requirements